tsyesika/PyPump/docs/gettingstarted/qnd.rst

     >>> from pypump import PyPump, Client

-As Part of our application we will need to ask the user to input a verification code from the website to give us access as part of the OAuth mechamism, the function needs to take a URL and have the user allow our application this function can either return the verification code or you can call pump.verify(code), a simple code::
+As Part of our application we will need to ask the user to input a verification code from the website to give us access as part of the OAuth mechanism, the function needs to take a URL and have the user allow our application this function can either return the verification code or you can call pump.verify(code), a simple code::